Homestays

 Savit Sarin: Homestay owner (B)

-Sarin was born in 1952, also here in Cheng village in Banteay Chhmar Commune.
-He is a teacher at the Banteay Chhmar primary school and in his free time he works in the rice fields.
+Sarin was born in 1952, also here in Cheng Village.
+He is a teacher at the Banteay Chhmar Primary School, and in his free time he works in the rice fields.
 In late 1975, he married Chheng Mom during one of the Pol Pot regime’s ‘arranged marriages’ with 50 other couples at the same time.
-They have raised 6 children – 3 boys and 3 girls.
-He would like to create other village communities such as a credit community, forestry community…etc. He is thinking about creating a sustainable community and that villagers can select a project from their own ideas.
+They have raised six children – three boys and three girls.
+He would like to create other village cooperatives such as credit and forestry communities etc. He is thinking about projects where villagers can build something good from their own ideas.

-Homestay details: In Banteay Chhmar Cheng village north of Banteay Chhmar Temple about 600m from the temple moat near a rice field.
-The owner sleeps downstairs.
+Homestay details: Along Road #56A in Cheng Village, north of the temple about 600m from the temple moat near a rice field.

-• 4 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)
+• 4 bedrooms upstairs in an updated traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, motorcycle, minibus/van

-• 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…
+• 3 bedrooms in a modern Khmer house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…

-• Provides clean drinking water, candles, mosquito coils and shampoo.
+• Provides drinking water, candles, mosquito coils and shampoo.

 • Parking: car, motorcycle, minibus/van